Chymyst/chymyst-core/docs/chymyst10.md

 Therefore, a DCM peer should contain only a _single instance_ of a reaction site that consumes a distributed molecule, or that consumes a molecule whose emitter is carried by a distributed molecule.
 Such reaction sites are called **single-instance**.

-To define a single-instance reaction site, it is sufficient to make sure that the Scala code of some reactions or the names of some molecules' names are different from those of other reaction sites.
+To define a single-instance reaction site, it is sufficient to make sure that the Scala code of some reactions is different from the code of all other reaction sites, or when the Scala code is the same, that the names of some input molecules are different.

 In `Chymyst`, each reaction site is declared in a certain local scope.
 A reaction site will not be single-instance (i.e. will be **multiple-instance**) if there are two or more distinct local scopes that define the same input molecule names and the same set of reactions for these molecules.